✦ Some links on this page are affiliate links. This means that if you click one of these links, we may earn a commission at no extra cost to you.

 Seated Concentration Curls

-Seated concentration curls are a variation of standing concentration curls, and are great for really isolating the bicep.
+Seated concentration curls are a variation of standing concentration curls, and are great for really isolating and working the bicep.

 Standing Concentration Curls

 Standing concentration curls work your biceps from a different angle, and really isolate the biceps with the motion, as well as your focus.